Argelbargel/vault-raft-snapshot-agent/README.md

 #### AWS S3 Storage

 Uploads snapshots to an [AWS S3 storage](https://aws.amazon.com/s3/) bucket.
 This storage uses the [AWS Go SDK](https://pkg.go.dev/github.com/aws/aws-sdk-go/service/s3).
-Use this storage for AWS-hosted S3 services that use an AWS S3-API compatible addressing-scheme (e.g. `https://<bucket>-<endpoint>).
+Use this storage for S3 services that use an AWS S3-API compatible addressing-scheme (e.g. `https://<bucket>-<endpoint>).
 For other S3 implementations, try the [generic s3 storage](#genericminio-s3-storage).

 ##### Minimal Configuration